How to Start a Project – with Templates for Microsoft 365

 This helps to ensure that the goals are aligned with the overall project objective and that the project team has a clear understanding of what needs to be accomplished and by when.

-Your project plan should outlines the steps you will take to complete the project and include timelines, milestones, and objectives.
+Your project plan should outline the steps you will take to complete the project and include timelines, milestones, and objectives.

 Develop Your Project Plan in BrightWork 365

-You can create your project project with a few clicks in BrightWork 365 and manage the schedule with an interactive Gantt chart.
+You can create your project plan with a few clicks in BrightWork 365 and manage the schedule with an interactive Gantt chart.

 The Gantt chart in BrightWork 365 supports Tasks, Sub-Tasks, Duration, Dependencies, and Resource Assignments, as well as drag-and-drop rescheduling, project baselines, and more.